 The company has a strong emphasis on proprietary research, while actively avoiding that from brokers.
 It also encourages some theoretical research and lateral creative thought.
-The manager believes that the size of the team makes that achievable and gives MAML a competitive edge.
+The size of the team makes that achievable and gives MAML a competitive edge.

-MAML says that it is an entrepreneurial boutique with a flat structure that allows for quick decision-making and avoids the politics that bog down more bureaucratic large asset managers.
-MAML cites research from Andrew Clare produced in January 2020 which finds that European boutiques generate 0.52% p.a. of alpha on average, and a premium of 1.86% p.a. for European Small & Mid-Cap boutique managers.
+MAML is an entrepreneurial boutique with a flat structure that allows for quick decision-making and avoids the politics that bog down more bureaucratic large asset managers.
+MAML cites research from Andrew Clare produced in January 2020 which finds that European boutiques generate 0.52% p.a. of alpha on average, and a premium of 1.86% p.a. for European Small & MidCap boutique managers.